mr-bt/manager.README/README.md

 If you're CC'ed, a reply isn't expected, but feel free to respond if you wish.
 Just be mindful that you're joining an ongoing conversation.

-### How I Think about Management Vs. Leadership

-We embrace that management is not leadership.
-Both are equally important but not mutually exclusive or dependent.
-In an oversimplification fashion:

-- Management is about working with objectives, being responsible for the quality, processes, staffing and retaining talent and deliverables.
-It's a position in the company.
-- Leadership is about working with goals and vision and inspiring people towards a goal.
-Leadership comes from everywhere, not a position.

-### How I Think About Impact

-- **Consistency:** Are you able to deliver work that matters not just once but does so sustainably over time?

-- **Velocity:** What's the rate at which you deliver impact, not just the cumulative impact you have achieved.

-- **Ownership:** Think long term and take ownership of what and how you deliver impact in line with the company objectives.

-- **Accountability:** Everyone is accountable for delivering impact.
-More senior levels are held more directly accountable for the business impact of their decisions and actions.

-- **Materiality:** You deliver what you've said you'll deliver on the time you committed to.

-- **Force multipliers:** Individually, we're accountable for impact, but what would happen if you actively help your wider team create impact?
-What happens when we radiate positivity?

-### How I think about trust

-Trust and developing trust is a vast topic.
-Still, I broadly think about trust in the terms:

-- **Empathy:** Their success comes first.
-One will not trust you if it is thought that you care more about yourself than about them.

-- **Logic:** If it doesn't make sense or lacks rigour, chances are one will not trust your judgement.

-- **Authenticity:** If one feels they're not getting access to the "real" you — to a full and complete accounting of what you know, think, and feel — chances are they will not feel safe around you and therefore not trust you.

-- **Execution:** If one doesn't walk the talk, meaning not dependable, chances are they will not trust you.

-Tips:

-- Vulnerability precedes trust, not the other way around
-- You tend to judge yourself by your intentions, but people tend to judge you by how your actions make them feel
-- As a manager and/or leader, you have the duty to foster trust, not the direct and indirect reports.

 ### Guiding principles

 These guiding principles are for both of us to follow as leaders and managers: